felixrindt/truthtable/README.md

 - equivalence
   - `=`, `\aeq`, `\leftrightarrow`

-Please note, that the representation you input will be used in the output.
+Please note that the output will use the same token representation as your input.

 ## Running the program.